skiluvia/ai-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-## Landscape

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?

-* What are the other major companies in this field?

 ## How it works
 Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are; so that machine can profile a custome profile material.
 It takes conceptually less material and safer for tapers.
 The actual machine or device is built like a small or large scissor lift which can also reach higher walls as high as 40ft.